 Reports of alleged discrimination or harassment must be documented by the individual receiving the complaint, regardless of whether it is submitted in writing or communicated verbally.
 If the complaint is against an employee, the report is forwarded to the senior director of human resources or the vice president for administrative services (if the complaint involves the senior director of human resources), who initiates the investigation process.
-If the complaint is against a student, the report is forwarded to the senior director of student development or the vice president for enrollment management and student services (if the complaint involves the senior director of student development or the vice president development), who initiates the investigation process.
+If the complaint is against a student, the report is forwarded to the senior director of student development or the vice president for enrollment management and student services (if the complaint involves the senior director of student development or the vice president for enrollment management and student services (if the complaint involves the senior director of student development), who initiates the investigation process.
 For discriminatory complaints specifically related to sex discrimination, a Title IX coordinator and discrimination investigator or another trained Title IX investigator will conduct the investigation.
 The investigator issues a written outcome within 60 calendar days after the initial written complaint is received, barring no unusual complexity or delays.
 If the investigation is delayed past 60 days, the investigator informs the accused and the complainant of the delay.
 If the investigator does not conduct a prompt, thorough and impartial investigation of the complaint, he or she is subject to disciplinary action.